someth2say/taijitu/cli/README.md

 This contract is defined in Java by `Object`s `equal` method.

 #### Comparison:
-Comparison contract in defined in Java `Comparable` by interface.
+ComparisonCfg contract in defined in Java `Comparable` by interface.
 It divides the class' space in three sections: Those "lesser" then the compared element (`compare(A,B) < 0`), those "greater" (`compare(A,B) > 0`) and those "equal" (`compare(A,B) == 0`):
  ```
 +--------------------------------------------------------------------------------------------+